MathisBD/type-inference-project/README.md

 To generate well-typed terms, a common approach is to write a random generator that "inverts" the rules of the type-system, from the root of the typing derivation to the leaves.
-If the generator wants to generate a term at a given type, it can list the typing rule that may produce this output type, decide to apply one of them, which corresponds to choosing the head term-former of the generated program, and in turn requires generating subterms whose types are given by the
+If the generator wants to generate a term at a given type, it can list the typing rules that may produce this output type, decide to apply one of them, which corresponds to choosing the head term-former of the generated program, and in turn requires generating subterms whose types are given by the